lunved/HPi5/README.md

 ## Summary
 1. Check RPi5 EProm settings and change EProm to enable boot from SSD
+2. Install NVMe Hat and SSD
-2. Install Kali onto SSD and Configure it on the PC before installing in RPi5
+3. Install Kali onto SSD and Configure it on the PC before installing in RPi5
-3. Boot Kali and some next steps
+4. Boot Kali and some next steps
 	1. Connect to Wifi - Nothing to do here I just make sure I can connect to my network at home.
 	2. Update and Upgrade Kali
 	3. Autostart Bluetooth services
 	4. Increase Swap size
-4. Auto-connect Bluetooth Speakers
+5. Auto-connect Bluetooth Speakers
-5. Add SDR
+6. Add SDR
-6. SatDump
+7. SatDump
-7. SDR++
+8. SDR++

 ## 1. Check RPi5 EProm Settings